-Painless, fast, and done for you.
+Painless, fast, and done for you online by an accredited accountant.
 This is tax returns as they should be.
-No more rip-offs, jargon, or worrying about making a mistake.

 Nobody likes doing taxes.
 They’re complicated and the tax jargon is just ridiculous.

-We’ve partnered with Money Dashboard, a multi-award winning budgeting app, to offer a 10% discount to their customers on our personal tax return service, where a certified accountant will do your Self Assessment, answer all your tax questions and take the hassle off your plate.
+We’ve partnered with Money Dashboard, a multi-award winning budgeting app, to offer a 10% discount to their customers on our personal tax return service, where an accredited accountant will do your Self Assessment, answer all your tax questions and take the hassle off your plate.

 And we mean a few.
 After a couple of minutes of answering questions online we’ll have everything we need to start preparing your tax return.

 That’s right, you’ll be matched with a real, accredited accountant who is best suited to prepare your return.
 Plus, they’re on hand for questions whenever you need.

 Once you’ve signed off your return, your TaxScouts accountant will submit your return with HMRC for you.

 That’s it!
 We told you it was simple.